-IN THE MATTER OF THE ADOPTION

-OF Adoption Case No

-NAME: CSW Case No.

-BY Court Report No.

-NAME:

-- 1) Summary of Contacts Date, Type of Contact, Name

-- 2) Referral:

-- A) Date agency received referral

-- B) Indicate name of referring agency and reason for referral

-- 3) Legal Status of Child

-A) Name, date of birth, place of birth, legal and natural parents, if children are born out of wedlock, and birth certificate number.

-4) Child to be Adopted:

-- A) Discuss his/her educational background/ achievements. - B) Physical description hair, eyes, height, weight.

-C) Behavior (describe) discuss development and adjustment of child in home.

-D) Discuss history of previous placement.

-E) Child's attitude toward adoptive parent (if child is over 12 years.)

-5) Background of Petitioner(s):

-A) Name of male or female petitioner, date of birth, place of birth, parents.

-B) Educational background - high school, college, employment.

-C) Discuss childhood history, attitude of child-rearing by his parents.

-D) Discuss number of siblings and their relationship.

-E) Discuss physical description (optional if report is for Guam court).

-F) Discuss goals or plans in life as it relates to child(ren) (long term) Advantage - disadvantage Plans for care of child(ren)

-6) Marital Relationship

-A) Length of courtship (did they discuss role of parenting).

-B) Date and place of marriage, officiated by whom, type of marriage, e.g., court, church, mixed-marriage, etc.

-C) Number of marriages
+IN THE MATTER OF THE ADOPTION NA OF ME: BY Adoption Case No. CSW Case No. Court Report No. NA ME: court report ivo.
+1) Summary of Contacts Date, Tyj pe of Contact, Name 2) Referral: A) Date agency received referral B) Indicate name of referring agency and reason for referr

+- 3) Legal Status of Child - A) Name, date of birth, place of birth, legal and natural parents, if children are born out of wedlock, and birth certificate number. - 4) Child to be Adopted: - A) Discuss his/her educational background/ achievements. - B) Physical description hair, eyes, height, weight. - C) Behavior (describe) discuss development and adjustment of child in home. - D) Discuss history of previous placement. - E) Child's attitude toward adoptive parent (if child is over 12 years.) - 5) Background of Petitioner(s): - A) Name of male or female petitioner, date of birth, place of birth, parents. - B) Educational background high school, college, employment. - C) Discuss childhood history, attitude of child-rearing by his parents. - D) Discuss number of siblings and their relationship. - E) Discuss physical description (optional if report is for Guam court). - F) Discuss goals or plans in life as it relates to child(ren) (long term) Advantage disadvantage Plans for care of child(ren) - 6) Marital Relationship - A) Length of courtship (did they discuss role of parenting). - B) Date and place of marriage, officiated by whom, type of marriage, e.g., court, church, mixed-marriage, etc. - C) Number of marriages